 In another example, let’s say you have $5,000 in medical bills and $5,000 in lost wages.
 Then you would be given $4,000 for your medical bills (80%) and $3,000 for lost wages (60%).
 Since both medical bills and lost wages equal $10,000, then any damages above this amount the injured person can sue the at-fault driver for 100% of damages.

-Why This System Makes Sense for Insurance Companies
+Why Florida’s No-Fault System Makes Sense for Insurance Companies

 Back in the early 1970’s, state legislators called up the heads of the insurance companies to Tallahassee.
 The legislators said they were going to change our system from requiring everybody to have bodily injury liability coverage to cover the person you injured to a system where you are required to have PIP or no-fault coverage.
 So, they get all the heads of the insurance companies up to Tallahassee and they explain this that even if you’re insured isn’t at fault you’re going to have to pay out up to $10,000 of their medical bills and you’re not going to be entitled to get any of that money back from the at-fault party’s insurance company or the at-fault party.
 As you can imagine, the heads of the insurance companies said something like “why would that be a good deal for us, if we have to pay our own insurance medical bills even if they’re not at fault and we can’t get our money back from anybody?”